Sofie8/VERTHY/contact/index.md

 {% capture col1 %}
-When the problem’s in the ground, the answer is too — microbial soil-utions.
+When the problem’s in the ground, the answer is too — microbial soil-utions!
 {% endcapture %}

 {% capture col2 %}
-I try to see and explain nature’s complexity then turn it into solutions for healthy soils and resilient crops.
+We try to see and explain nature’s complexity then turn it into solutions for healthy soils and resilient crops.